'Othering' in Media and Steps Towards a More Inclusive Society

 In simple words, Othering is an "us vs. them" way of thinking about social relationships.
 It is a dual process, whereby the majority builds its inclusive group identity through constructing an excluded "Other" (Hall, 1997).
 As a result, the out-group individuals are perceived and treated differently from the in-group members.

-Is Othering natural?
+Is Othering Natural?

 In a way, the "self vs other" juxtaposition is intrinsic to humans.
 Historically, building a close-knit community with a strong in-group identification and setting the borders with the potentially hostile outside world was a means of survival.